 For more information on diversity and inclusion on campus, please visit: Diversity and Inclusion

-Ph.D. in Biochemistry or related field.
+Ph.D. or equivalent doctoral degree in Biochemistry or related field.

 We are searching for exceptional, collaborative scientists performing research at the emerging frontiers of biochemistry.
 This faculty position is a tenure-track (junior) or tenured (mid-career or senior) position.